AASTHASHARMA111/Python-basics/README.md

 In programming, we often need to store multiple values under a single name.
 Using individual variables (like mark1, mark2, mark3) is inefficient and not scalable.
 Lists allow us to store multiple related values in a single variable (like marks = [95, 85, 76]).
 This makes it easier to manipulate and process data using loops, instead of writing repetitive code for each variable.
+The list is a type of data in Python used to store multiple objects.
+It is an ordered and mutable collection of comma-separated items between square brackets. e.g.:my_list = [1, None, True, "I am a string", 256, 0]

 ## Indexing lists
 A list is like a container of elements, and each element has a position called an index, starting from 0.